NebulaCyberSolutions/IronSky/README.md

 # x2y
 ## Modular, Minimal Shortcode Templating Engine for Static Sites & Documents.
-#### Focused on generating static sites and documentation with shortcodes.
 #### Requires no external dependencies & is invisible on the front-end :)
 ### Example Markup:
 ```HTML